wvchallenges/opseng-challenge/README.md

 * **Do not check AWS keys or any other secret credentials into Github**
 * Remember to use security groups to restrict port access
 * Prefix all of your AWS resources (when possible) with your first name (example: joanne.domain.com)
-* I should be able to perform the following commands and then interact with a functioning app in my browser. (you can assume we have the AWS Unified CLI):
+* I should be able to perform the following commands and then interact with a functioning app in my browser (you can assume we have the AWS Unified CLI installed):

 ```
 $ git clone <your username>/<repo name>